Spontaneous Fermentation: Science, Not Sorcery

 Spontaneous fermentation—what I am hereby referring to as nothing short of “immaculate”—is an age-old practice, first by accident and then by intention, that truly puts Mother Nature at the helm of brewing magic.
-Ales are fermented with wild yeasts—from an open window, for instance, or already residing in a barrel—rather than cultivated ones such as Saccharomyces (brewers yeast).
+This type of fermentation takes place when ales are fermented with wild yeasts—from an open window, for instance, or already residing in a barrel—rather than cultivated ones such as Saccharomyces (brewers yeast).

-The newly published Oxford Companion to Beer(1) sheds some light on the distinction between wild beers and sour beers, from a master of both, Vinnie Cilurzo of Russian River Brewing Company.
+The Oxford Companion to Beer(1) sheds some light on the distinction between wild beers and sour beers, from a master of both, Vinnie Cilurzo of Russian River Brewing Co.

 “‘Wild beer’ is generally used to describe any beer that displays the earthy characteristics of Brettanomyces yeast strains, regardless of whether the beer is a light golden ale or a strong dark stout.
 If the brewer adds acidifying bacteria to the beer, it is termed a ‘sour beer.'”

 Sometimes the finished version is blended with an intentionally inoculated beer.
 But to be wild, to me, some part of that beer had to be spontaneously fermented.